beatcracker/toptout/data/README.md

 # Telemetry data files

-The telemetry data file is a JSON document conforming to the JSON Schema [toptout.schema.json](schema/toptout.schema.json).
+The telemetry data file is a JSON document conforming to the JSON Schema: [toptout.schema.json](schema/toptout.schema.json).
 See [JSON Schema](https://json-schema.org) website for more information.

 ## Basic example

-Describes product which has one telemetry channel that is controlled by the environment variable.
+Describes product which has one telemetry channel which is controlled by the environment variable.

 ```jsonc
 {